 What is the core objective of IAS 36?+

 The primary objective of IAS 36 is to ensure that entities do not carry assets in their financial statements at more than their recoverable amount.
-When an asset’s carrying amount exceeds the economic benefit that can be recovered whether through continued use or through sale, IAS 36 requires the entity to reduce the carrying amount and recognise an impairment loss immediately.
-This protects the accuracy and integrity of financial statements and gives stakeholders a true and fair view of the entity’s financial position.
+When an asset’s carrying amount exceeds what can be recovered through continued use or sale, IAS 36 requires immediate recognition of an impairment loss.
+This preserves the accuracy of financial statements and gives stakeholders a true and fair view of the entity’s financial position.

 Which assets must be tested for impairment every year?+

-Three categories of assets require annual impairment testing regardless of whether any impairment indicators exist: (1) goodwill acquired in a business combination, (2) intangible assets with indefinite useful lives, and (3) intangible assets not yet available for use.
-All other assets are only formally tested when specific internal or external impairment indicators are identified at the end of the reporting period.
+Three categories require annual impairment testing regardless of whether indicators exist: (1) goodwill acquired in a business combination, (2) intangible assets with indefinite useful lives, and (3) intangible assets not yet available for use.
+All other assets are formally tested only when specific internal or external impairment indicators are identified at the reporting date.

 Can a goodwill impairment loss ever be reversed under IAS 36?+